|

 many foster parents said, ‘If someone had been there for this

 one, she might still be alive.’”
+My spirit seethes angrily toward the

 parents and foster care system that failed her.
 It compels me